ChristianTH-to/Shallow-and-Deep-Natural-Language-Processing/README.md

 Preserved a global view of user topics and distilled each user into a mixture of topics using t-SNE.

+Used the final topics to infer which users are predisposed to depressive and other mental states.

 i. <b>Extraction and Exploration</b>